espenhw/dubstep/README.md

 Dubstep, on the other hand is small, lightweight, agnostic and explicit, and its native dataset syntax (shamelessly <del>stolen</del>
 borrowed from [scaladbtest](https://github.com/egervari/scaladbtest/)) is designed to minimize typing and maximize readability.
+And supporting more dataset formats is easy.

 ## So what does it do?

 Dubstep is centered around datasets.
-A dataset has a reference to a data file (loaded as a classpath resource) and a database.
+A dataset has a reference to a data file (currently loaded as a classpath resource) and a database.
-A database, in turn, knows how to connect and knows its dialect (e.g. H2 or PostgreSQL); in addition, it can optionally have a reference to a schema definition (again, a classpath resource).
+A database, in turn, knows how to connect and knows its dialect (e.g. H2 or PostgreSQL); in addition, it can optionally have a reference to a schema definition (again, currently a classpath resource).

+### Loading data

 You can tell Dubstep to `org.grumblesmurf.dubstep.loadData(dataset)`.
 That will: